coolbeans201/GreatTechBlogPosts/README.md

 ### Wix

 [The AI Code Velocity Trap: When “Done” Isn’t Done.](https://medium.com/wix-engineering/the-ai-code-velocity-trap-when-done-isnt-done-8c39e403fc48) - How the code review process has changed with AI

+[How Wix Slashed Spark Costs by 50% and Migrated 5,000+ Daily Workflows from EMR to EMR on EKS](http://wix.engineering/post/how-wix-slashed-spark-costs-by-60-and-migrated-5-000-daily-workflows-from-emr-to-emr-on-eks) - A nice breakdown on how migrating from EMR to EMR on EKS saved on costs

 ### Xandr